Thailand/Laos/Cambodia

 Afternoon:

-We check into our hotel in Chiang Rai and the remainder of the afternoon is free to relax before dinner.
+We will check in to our hotel in Chiang Rai, and the remainder of the afternoon is free to relax before dinner.

 Dinner: